Effort Certification (Time & Effort) for Summer 2 2015 is online.

 Please process any Labor Redistribution by September 23, 2015.
-Labor Redistribution can be processed online.
+Labor Redistribution must be submitted online.

 The purpose of the online system is to make it easier for employees and principal investigators to certify their effort on projects and to ensure that reports are accurate and completed in a timely manner.